circonus/irondb-docs/operations.md

 ### Repairing Corrupt LevelDB Data Stores

-On occasion, a Snowth LevelDB database may become corrupted.
+On occasion, an IRONdb LevelDB database may become corrupted.
 Snowth has the capability to correct itself when this happens.

 You should be able to determine which log is corrupted by looking at the errorlog for Snowth (usually in /snowth/logs/errorlog).
 It will tell you what has been corrupted.
 To fix it, follow the instructions below.

-#### 1. Disable snowthd.
+#### 1. Disable IRONdb.

 Before you start, you will need to disable snowthd with the following command:
 ```